 My husband and I have four children – two boys and two girls.
 Our boys are starting 1st and 2nd grade this year.
 We enjoy camping, Little League, going to drive-in movies, and visiting the zoo.

 I have a bachelor’s degree in Clinical Laboratory Science from Wright State University.
 I have held a certification as a Medical Technologist and worked in a hospital laboratory since 2006.

 Family and Baby Photographer

 I started my photography business in 2009 and began photographing newborns, babies and families.
 I attended Soul Baby Workshop, a newborn posing and safety training by Uppercase Photography in 2011.
 In 2015, I attended the Off-Call Conference, a three-day workshop for birth photographers.

 Placenta Encapsulation Specialist

 I offer placenta encapsulation through my other business, Leah Jent Placenta Encapsulation.
 I trained with The Placenta Mentor Robin Baker in 2016.
 Robin is a placenta encapsulation specialist, as well as a birth photographer and doula in Temecula, California.
-I learned the Traditional Chinese Method (TCM) and the Raw Method of placenta encapsulation, as well as how to prepare placenta tincture, pieces for smoothies, healing salve and placenta keepsakes.
+I learned the Raw Method of placenta encapsulation, as well as how to prepare placenta tincture, pieces for smoothies, healing salve and placenta keepsakes.
 In order to ensure safety for myself and my clients, I also took a bloodborne pathogens course, which covered topics such as personal protective equipment, proper handling of biological materials, and cleaning of the workspace; this training course was specific for doulas and placenta encapsulation specialists.
 I also completed training for food safety, and I have a Food Handlers’ Certificate specific for the state of Ohio.